tmea-farkas/got-hangman/README.md

 # Technologies

 - Python language to develop the project
-- VSCode as the project IDE
+- VSCode as the development IDE
 - Colorama to add colours to print messages
 - Vecteezy to get SVG background image
 - ASCIIART.eu to create ascii art of Game of Thrones logo
-- Favicon.io to generate favicon
+- Cloudinary to host the favicon image
+- Youtube to gain insight and inspiration from other hangman games
+    - e.g. https://www.youtube.com/watch?v=m4nEnsavl6w&t=173s - code from this tutorial has been used as inspiration

 # Deployment
 To deploy the project I followed the steps provided by C.I at the end of the Love Sandwiches walkthrough project: